-- This will generate a link from your Google Drive through which the recipient will be able to access the file.
+- This will generate a link from your Google Drive through which the recipient will access the file.

 2. Send Through Your Cloud

 Cloud Services are very well-known for providing good storage space.
-Thus, they can play a great role while sending your file via email.
-Based on whatever service you are using, just make sure that your file fits within the given storage limit.
+Thus, they can play a significant role while sending your file via email.
+Based on whatever service you are using, make sure that your file fits within the given storage limit.

-- Suppose, you are on OneDrive, you can simply select the file you want to share.
+- Suppose you are on OneDrive.
+First, you can select the file you want to share.
 Next, right-click on it and click the Share option.

-- Now, it must open a share link window where you can type the recipient’s email along with the text message.
+- Now, it must open a share link window to type the recipient’s email along with the text message.